 - Use toothbrushes with soft bristles and don’t brush vigorously.
 Try to brush your teeth correctly.

-- Reduce your consumption of acidic foods and drinks or avoid them altogether, and if you are unable to, always rinse your mouth with water after having food and wait at least half an hour before tooth brushing.
+- Reduce your consumption of acidic foods and drinks or avoid them altogether, and if you are unable to, always rinse your mouth with water after having food and wait at least half an hour before brushing.

 - Make sure to avoid gnashing of teeth or grinding them with excessive force.
-You can use a mouth guard while sleeping.
+You can use a mouthguard while sleeping.

 - Make sure to visit a dental specialist every six months.